Covert Comic Home Page

 Tuesday

 Fundamental to the achievement of victory in the War on Terror is choosing the right weapons.
-As a fully cleared intelligence officer with a documented record of routing terrorism throughout the universe, I recommend the following armaments, which have proven their worth time and again to me and many other counter-terror professionals.
+As a fully cleared intelligence officer with a documented record of routing terrorism throughout the universe, I recommend the following armaments which have proven their worth time and again to me and many other counterterror professionals.

 1. Be calm, optimistic, friendly, and cultivate a mildly cynical sense of humor.

-4. Calimocho de Cia.
+3. Calimocho de Cia.

-For those not familiar with the intelligence world, a Calimocho de Cia is a non-lethal chemical agent that has been shown to be extremely effective against terror.
-To obtain a Calimocho de Cia (or "CC" for short), simply mix a single serving of Diet Coke - or any other well-caffeinated cola soft drink - with a very generous quantity of burgundy or other potent red wine; then add a small-to-medium-sized shot of 100 proof peppermint schnapps, 94.3 proof gin, or comparable booze.
+For those not familiar with the classified world, a Calimocho de Cia is a non-lethal chemical agent that has been shown to be extremely effective against terror.
+To produce a Calimocho de Cia (or "CC" for short), simply mix a single serving of Diet Coke - or any other well-caffeinated cola soft drink - with a very generous quantity of burgundy or other potent red wine; then add a small-to-medium-sized shot of 100 proof peppermint schnapps, 94 proof gin, or comparable booze.
 Be sure to deploy as cold as possible.
+Repeat as not needed.

 Wednesday

 My very first job was at McDonalds.
-In that job I learned an important principle: When something goes wrong at work, blame the guy who gets killed.
+In that job I learned an important principle: when something goes wrong at work, blame the guy who gets killed.

 Gave a counterproliferation briefing to a group of visiting foreign intelligence officers at HQS today.
 Got a big laugh when I told them: "Victims of biotoxin attack experience acute paralysis, lose control of bodily functions, and exhibit severe twitching and convulsions.
 You know, sort of like on your wedding night."